1jds/syntax-notes/README.md

 ## Misc Useful Tidbits

+### Default Parameters

-- When you want to have fallback default function parameters/arguments:
+When you want to have fallback default function parameters/arguments:

 ```js
 // As MDN says: 'Default function parameters allow named parameters to be initialized